 her life in the kitchen ;-).
 Compare to common recipes of Spiced Fried Tempeh, here is little bit different.

 My grandmother always put sliced kaffir-lime leaves on it, as she said to obtain the best taste and aroma.

 Tips : Please use the fresh and good quality Tempeh to get the best result.
 For you who don't like spicy dishes, dont't worry.
-This dish is not a spicy at all because we use only the de-seeded red large chillies not the small spicy one.
+This dish is not spicy at all because we use only de-seeded large red chillies not the small spicy sort.

 Ingredients for 3 persons:

 - 1 tempeh (500 gr/1 lb), thinly sliced in 1 cm x 3 cm length

 - 2 large red chillies, de-seeded, thinly sliced